Holiday Depression: What is it & How to Cope

 Spending Quality Time With Them

-If possible, do activities together that they enjoy and make sure to be supportive and understanding.
+If possible, plan activities that they enjoy and make sure to be supportive and understanding.

 Encouraging Treatment

 Many people experiencing depression or holiday stress can work with a mental health professional to manage their stress and negative feelings.
-Be sure to let your loved one know that you support therapeutic intervention.
+Be sure to let your loved one know that you support depression treatment.
 This can provide them with additional support and guidance during this difficult time.

 Staying Connected